The Thin End of the Wedge?: The Moral Puzzle of Anorexia Nervosa

 Abstract

 The practice of force-feeding dangerously malnourished patients with anorexia nervosa (AN) raises a puzzle for clinical ethics.
 Force-feeding AN patients may seem justified to save their lives and to help them recover from a debilitating pathological condition.
 Yet clinical ethics seems committed to a robust anti-paternalism principle, on which it is normally wrong to force treatment on decisionally capacitated patients for their own good.
-Thus, routinely force-feeding AN patients seems to constitutes an unjustifiable exception to a well-established principle of clinical decision-making.
+And some AN patients do retain decisional capacity, at least by standard criteria.
+Thus, routinely force-feeding AN patients seems to constitute an unjustifiable exception to a well-established principle of clinical decision-making.
+Call this the moral puzzle of AN.
 I examine three attempts to solve the puzzle and argue that, individually or taken together, they cannot justify force-feeding those AN patients for whom this intervention would be potentially effective at enabling recovery.
 I conclude that no such justification is currently available.
-A solution to the moral puzzle of AN may come from a reevaluation of the anti-paternalism principle, a deeper clinical understanding of the psychology of AN, or even a reconceptualization of decisional capacity.
+A solution to the moral puzzle of AN may come from a reevaluation of the anti-paternalism principle, a deeper clinical understanding of the psychology of AN, or even a novel reconceptualization of decisional capacity.

 Author's Profile